AdaGold/capstone/capstone-product-plan-template.md

-# Capstone Concept Template Document
+# Product Plan Template Document

-Copy and paste this document into a gist and then edit it to create your capstone concept document.
-This document is an example with the minimum content required for your capstone concept deliverable.
+Copy and paste this document into a gist and then edit it to create your product plan document.
+This document is an example with the minimum content required for your product plan deliverable.
 You are free to add further content to help you arrive at your capstone.

-# Capstone Concept - AUTHOR NAME
+# Product Plan - AUTHOR NAME

+## Learning Goals
+- Goal 1
+- Goal 2

 ## Problem Statement